-The EU General Data Protection Regulation (“GDPR”), which came into effect in May 2018, is the most significant change to data protection law in a generation.
+The EU General Data Protection Regulation (“GDPR”) is the most significant change to data protection law in a generation.

 It represents the pinnacle of changing global norms around privacy and the use of personal data, as countries around the world have introduced their own frameworks designed to keep pace with the GDPR.